bracytrae/git-github-cmds/README.md

 # git-github-cmds

-this repository is a summary of git && github commands I practiced while learning version control
+this repository is a summary of git && github commands

-git is used to track changes locally on my computer && github is used to store repositories online and push code to a remote location

 ---